 - Find a job where your core skill set falls into the other two categories.

-Production jobs generate the revenue brought by sales, marketing, senior management.
+Production jobs generate the revenue brought by sales, marketing, and senior management.

 This category can contribute to the bottom line and may endanger a business due to poor quality.
 Ensuring that you rank among the top 10% in your organization means you generate a higher ROI for the business, get more work done faster, and produce top quality.